 Hosted platforms include Blogger, Squarespace, Tumblr, Weebly, Wix, and WordPress.com.
 All you have to do is create an account and create your pages or start your blog.
 They’re usually free, but they may offer upgrades and premium plans for more features.
 These platforms are designed to be user-friendly and you don’t need to know how to code.
 They own and manage your site so you don’t have to worry about updates or security.

 Typically, your site is hosted on their subdomains.
 This means that the company’s name is part of your domain name, such as http://oldloves.tumblr.com/ and https://simonkindt.wordpress.com/.
 You can register your own domain name and then purchase an upgrade from the hosted site that allows you to connect the website to your own domain name.
-For example, http://www.kellyjonesdesign.co.uk/ is built on Wix, but it’s connected to her own domain name.
+For example, https://www.pajaropintor.com/ is built on Wix and has its own domain name.
 Note, however, that this is a connection.
 It’s not the same as owning your website.

 The main drawback to having your website on a hosted platform is that you don’t own it.
 They could shut down your site any time if they find it doesn’t comply with their terms of service.
 Tumblr is particularly notorious for shutting down blogs without informing bloggers.
 They won’t even tell you what rule you’ve broken or give you the chance to comply.

 Another drawback is that you don’t have full control over your website.
 As your knowledge and comfort grow, you may find that you want to do more with your site, but you won’t be able to.
-For example, design options are limited, you can’t expand the site’s capabilities, and you may not be able to advertise or sell anything on it.
-You might also discover that a hosted platform places ads on your website.
-You won’t have any control over the ads or profit from them.
+For example, design options are limited, you may not be able to expand the site’s capabilities, advertise, or sell anything on it.
+You might also discover that a hosted platform places ads on your website and you may not have any control over the ads or profit from them.
 You might be able to pay to have them removed.
 You won’t have these problems with a self-hosted solution.

 WordPress.org is a self-hosted solution.
 This is the leading content management system (CMS) for building a website for all different kinds of online endeavours from small personal portfolios to enterprise-level business and eCommerce.
 It has a large community of users and developers who are always expanding its capabilities.